 1. Be brief with your copy

 Being economical with your words is a safe bet for high-converting popups.
-And it’s especially important when you’re trying to reach visitors that are using smaller screens.
+And it’s especially important when you’re trying to reach visitors who are using smaller screens.

 If you need to include a disclaimer, make sure that it’s not distracting from the meat of your message.
 So don’t mince words.